ArnaudZStrydom/Arnaud-Strydom-Portfolio/README.md

 ## How to Use
 To explore any project or script, navigate to its folder and read the `README.md` file for instructions on how to set it up and run it.
+Those that does not have any purely runs in the ide .
+For COS 344 you have to run docker on the folder and then from there atatch the container to your ide and run from there.
+For My City Management simulator it is still in development and thus only runs in Unreal Engine 5.

 ## License
 This repository is licensed under the [MIT License](LICENSE).